 \frac{dT_1}{dS_h} = \frac{dT_2}{d(-S_h)}

-Finally, we move the minus sign outside the differentiation:
+Moving the minus sign outside the differentiation makes it more readable:

 \frac{dT_1}{dS_h} = -\frac{dT_2}{d(S_h)}